rajiv-sit/RFSTracker/README.md

 ## Running the App

 - The GUI shows the scan ID, elapsed time, truth/measurement/track counts, and performance metrics for every scan.
 - Use the toggles to show/hide truth, measurement, and track overlays, and click “Show Track Details” to open the per-track table.
+The Tracker Control panel also lists the active `filterFamily`/`representation`, and when `representation` is `Particles` it surfaces the configured `core_particle_type` (`SIS`, `SIR`, `APF`, `RPF`) so you can confirm which particle strategy the GUI is driving.
 - The control panel exposes NEES, RMSE, and OSPA alongside sparkline plots (256-sample history).
 - Visualizer colors:
   * Truth: green